Sv443-Network/UserUtils/README.md

 <!-- #region Translation -->
 ## Translation:
 This is a very lightweight translation function that can be used to translate simple strings.
 Pluralization is not supported but can be achieved manually by adding variations to the translations, identified by a different suffix.
-See the example section of [`tr.addLanguage()`](#traddlanguage) for an example on how this might be done.
+See the example section of [`tr.addTranslations()`](#traddtranslations) for an example on how this might be done.

 <br>